awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-request-identification.md

 1. Change the AWS Region to be the same as your CloudTrail destination S3 bucket\.

-1. In the query window, create an Athena database for your CloudTrail events:
+1. In the query window, create an Athena database for your CloudTrail events\.

    ```
    CREATE DATABASE s3_cloudtrail_events_db